-Joe Carnahan’s (The Grey, Smokin’ Aces) film Boss Level has quite the history.
-Shot for an estimated $45 million it was originally sold to Entertainment Studios in early 2018, but that deal fell through.
+Joe Carnahan’s (Narc, Smokin’ Aces) film Boss Level has quite the history.
+Shot for an estimated $45 million, it was originally sold to Entertainment Studios in early 2018, but that deal fell through.
 There was a screening at the Arclight Cinemas in Los Angeles in February that generated mostly positive reactions.
 And then nothing.
-Until suddenly streaming service Hulu grabbed the rights for what is said to be somewhere in the “low-eight-figure range”.
+Until suddenly, streaming service Hulu grabbed the rights for what is said to be somewhere in the “low-eight-figure range”.
 Of course, I had to see what kind of film could cause this much fuss.

-He has no idea why they’re trying to kill him but he knows who can tell him, his ex, Gemma (Naomi Watts, King Kong, Funny Games).
+He has no idea why they’re trying to kill him, but he knows who can tell him, his ex, Gemma (Naomi Watts, King Kong, Funny Games).
 However, she’s already dead.
 Or not, it’s complicated.
-Her boss Col. Clive Ventor (Mel Gibson, Mad Max, Machete), knows.
+Her boss, Col. Clive Ventor (Mel Gibson, Mad Max, Dangerous), knows.
 The problem is staying alive long enough to get to him.
 Because he’s the reason Gemma is or isn’t dead.
 And he wants Roy dead.
 All because of something called The Osiris Spindle.

 Carnahan and co-writers Chris and Eddie Borey (Open Grave) start the film with a twenty-minute walkthrough of Roy’s recurring day, which he narrates for us.
 It certainly gets the film off to an action-packed start as we see him face off against everything from a helicopter to swordswoman Guan-Yin (Selina Lo, Triple Threat, The Debt Collector) to a dwarf with a thing for explosives (Aaron Beelner, Amazon Hot Box).